-At present, Professor Hearn serves as a member of the Editorial Advisory Board for the Journal of Higher Education and as a consulting editor for Research in Higher Education.
-In the past, he has served as an associate editor of the Educational Researcher and Research in Higher Education and on the editorial boards of the Review of Higher Education, Teachers College Record, and Sociology of Education.
+At present, Professor Hearn serves as a consulting editor for Research in Higher Education.
+In the past, he has served as an associate editor of the Educational Researcher and Research in Higher Education and on the editorial boards of the Journal of Higher Education, the Review of Higher Education, Teachers College Record, and Sociology of Education.
 He has also served as a section editor for the annual volume Higher Education: Handbook of Theory and Research.

 Professor Hearn is a past recipient of the Distinguished Research Award of Division J of the American Educational Research Association.
 In 2005, he was named a TIAA-CREF Institute Fellow.
 In 2014, he was presented with the Excellence in Public Policy of Higher Education Award by the Council on Public Policy in Higher Education of the Association for the Study of Higher Education.

 - Ph.D., Sociology of Education, Stanford University 1978